gangstead/holiday-mashup-lightning-talk/slides/slides.md

 - New Agenda markdown for each meetup
 - Attendance via Github issues
 - Announcement and RSVP via meetup.com (accept no substitutes!)
+- Share group knowledge and submit improvements as pull requests back to repos
 ---

 # How Nodeschool works - global
 .center[![:scale 35%](slides/yougetarepo.jpg)]
 - Repos for chapters, organizers, workshop developers, workshop discussion, special events
+- Accessible to everyone, incorporated into other training programs.

+???
+Better than a CS degree and available to everyone for free.

 ---